Monday, 3 August 2015 - Monthly Climate Summary for South Australia - Product code IDCKGC13R0

 |Lower Southeast (district 26)|

-A Monthly Climate Summary is prepared to list the main features of the weather in South Australia using the most timely and accurate information available on the date of publication; it will generally not be updated.
-Later information, including data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review, usually published in the fourth week of the month.
+The Monthly climate summary lists the main features of the weather in South Australia using the most timely and accurate information available on the date of publication; it will generally not be updated.
+Later information, including data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review.

-Averages are long-term means based on observations from
+Averages for individual sites are long-term means based on observations from

 all available years of record, which vary widely from site to site.